Leave (Get Out): Music video

-The music video, directed by Erik White and choreographed by Laurie Ann Gibson, takes place in a high school in California.
+The music video, directed by Erik White and choreographed by Laurieann Gibson, takes place in a high school in California.
 JoJo is seen with friends in the yard, corridor and girls' bathroom.
 She is also seen dancing with cheerleading girlfriends, including pictures hanging on the walls with her alleged ex-boyfriend.
-It received heavy rotation on MTV, BET, VH1, Disney Channel and Nickelodeon.
+It received heavy rotation on MTV, BET, VH1, Radio Disney and Nickelodeon.
 The video was nominated for Best New Artist at the 2004 MTV Video Music Awards, which made JoJo become the youngest MTV Video Music Award nominee.
 The video also retired on MTV's Total Request Live after spending 50 days on the countdown, including two days at No. 1, making her the youngest artist to both have a video retired and reach the summit of the chart.

 Other versions

 In December 2018, JoJo released a re-recorded version of "Leave (Get Out)" featuring reworked vocals and production.
 JoJo re-recorded the song, as well as her albums JoJo and The High Road, following a dispute with Blackground Records, which blocked the song from streaming services.

 On March 19, 2020, JoJo uploaded a video of her singing from home a new quarantine-themed version of the song, titled "Chill (Stay In)", which featured updated lyrics encouraging self-isolation and social distancing during the COVID-19 pandemic.
 JoJo appeared on Tori Kelly's "QuaranTea with Tori" Instagram livestream where they performed the song together (with Kelly changing the swear words) on March 23.

+In the 2024 episode "Nandor's Army" of the TV series What We Do in the Shadows, Nandor (Kayvan Novak) plays “Leave (Get Out)” for Guillermo de la Cruz (Harvey Guillén) when he wants him to leave.